 Set a world apart in the Wessex Downs of West Berkshire, our repeat clients wanted to convert a cramped existing cottage into a comfortable contemporary four-bedroom home that suited their lifestyle.
-As horse breeders and trainers who work in the adjoining rolling fields, it was important that their home was a distinctive sanctuary in harmony with its natural setting.
+As horse breeders and trainers who work in the adjoining rolling fields, it was important that their home was a sanctuary within its natural setting.

 The fact that it was in an AONB severely constrained what could be done to the exterior of the house.
 On the other hand, its isolation and south-western aspect meant that it enjoyed spectacular views.